sibprojects/dijkstra-graph-path/README.md

 # dijkstra-graph-path

-Class for calculation shortes path in graph by algorithm "Dijkctra".
+Class for calculation shortest path in graph based on algorithm "Dijkstra".